Jameson4/Optimal_Circuitry_COS_214_Project/Final Project Code/Readme.md

 #

-AllianceCountry maintains a list of countries that are members of a given alliance.
+AllianceCountry maintains a list of countries that are members of a given alliance.<br>
-Each country member is represented by a leaf in the composite pattern
+Each country member is represented by a leaf in the composite pattern.
 Countries can be added and removed as well as information about it can be printed on the screen

 ## Participants
 <ul>